This article discusses the following in detail:

 When supplying exempted goods or services

-Time Limit to issue an invoice:
+Time Limit to Issue an invoice:

-Movable: Invoice to be issued before or at the time of removal of goods
+Where supply involves movement of goods: Invoice to be issued before or at the time of removal of goods

-Immovable: Invoice to be issued before or at the time of delivery of goods or making available to the recipient.
+In any other case: Invoice to be issued before or at the time of delivery of goods or making available to the recipient.

-A registered taxable person who is liable to pay tax under a reverse charge shall issue an invoice in respect of goods/services received by him, on the date of receipt of goods/services from a person not registered under this act.
+A registered taxable person who is liable to pay tax under reverse charge shall issue an invoice in respect of goods/services received by him, on the date of receipt of goods/services from a person not registered under this act.

 Continuous Supply of Services:

-Supply of services ceases under a contract:
+Supply of Services Ceases under a Contract:

-The invoice to be issued, when the supply ceases.
+The invoice to be issued when the supply ceases.

 Six months from the date of removal.
-Whichever is earlier?

-In case of Banks, NBFC’s and financial institutions:
+In Case of Banks, NBFC’s and Financial Institutions: